 RULE NUMBER 3: CHOOSE KEY PERFORMANCE INDICATORS FOR FINANCE THAT TELL A STORY

-How do you choose your financial or economic indicators ?
-First of all, ask yourself this question : What is your objective through developing a financial dashboard ?
-Is it to support the management of a particular project ?
-To have an analytical look at the company’s activity or to have a general vision of what’s going on in your company at a specific time ?
+How do you choose your financial or economic indicators?
+First of all, ask yourself this question: What is your objective through developing a financial dashboard?
+Is it to support the management of a particular project?
+To have an analytical look at the company’s activity or to have a general vision of what’s going on in your company at a specific time?

 New technologies in Data Visualization can generate interactive dashboards and graphs with captivating designs.
-Dataviz makes it easy to navigate from one piece of information to another, while processing big databases.
+Dataviz makes it easy to navigate from one piece of information to another while processing big databases.

 During a presentation, the goal is not to simply state the results, but to offer an overview of how an indicator influences the business.
-It is important to dive into granularity and understand the reasons of a specific fluctuation or variation.
+It is important to dive into granularity and understand the reasons for a specific fluctuation or variation.
 To allow an audience to understand the data, an educational effort has to be made to contextualize it.
 It is called Data Storytelling.

 RULE 4: A FINANCIAL DASHBOARD IS AN EVOLVING TOOL… THUS IT IS NEVER FINISHED.